mrzealot/absolem/index.md

 <sup id="footnote-3">3</sup>: "heirloom-grade" was a phrase I first encountered on the KeyboardIO site, but subconsciously it has been the driving force behind a lot of the design and material choices I'd made even before then.
 I freely use it, though, as I find it sums up my intentions really well.

 <sup id="footnote-4">4</sup>: My crafts teacher in elementary school (may he rest in peace) once said to me that if there's ever anything to fix around the house, I should just call someone over :D

+<sup id="footnote-5">5</sup>: If you think that it's a shame that I didn't go in this 3D-ish direction, then feel free to go dumpster-diving into the [repo](https://github.com/mrzealot/absolem)'s history, and fish out the model to use/modify.